vedantroy/improved-ddpm-pytorch/README.md

     - I haven't written tests for sampling yet
 - [run_unet.py](./run_unet.py) prints out the architecture of the UNet in a friendly form & verifies the UNet works
 - [make_torchdata.py](./data_scripts/make_torchdata.py) contains a script to generate a dataset from a folder of image files.
 It outputs parquet files.

-Anyways, a ton of stuff here is not well-documented.
-E.g, you can't use "basic.yaml".
-It doesn't work since I haven't implemented learned variances yet.
-So, proceed with caution ...

 ## Why?
 This repository is for my personal use.
 But, there are a few nice things you might get from it: